MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 > [!NOTE]
 > - Any new UI element that is captured via the button **Add UI element** will be automatically added under the Flow repository tab.
 You can't add a UI element directly into a collection.

 Every item in this tree structure comes with a checkbox, which is checked when that item is selected.
-Selecting a desktop also checks all its contained screens/web pages, and similarly, selecting a screen or web page also checks all its children UI elements.
+Selecting a desktop (i.e. Local computer) also checks all its contained screens/web pages, and similarly, selecting a screen or web page also checks all its related UI elements.

+There can only be one selected (highlighted) item at a time, even if more items are checked (either automatically when these items are related in the elements structure.
+In the context menu of a selected item, the options 'Edit', 'Rename', 'Find usages' and 'Delete' are individual and apply on the said item, even if other items also happen to be checked.

 ## Known limitations